 The Fiscal Year 2025 Budget funded the design and construction of several pathway segments.
 The McInnis to Smith Ranch pathway segment was opened in January, adding 0.9 miles of multi-use pathway for public use.
+In June of 2025, SMART will open two pathway segments filling in gaps in Sonoma County, from Southpoint Boulevard in Petaluma to Main Street in Penngrove and from Golf Course Drive in Rohnert Park to Bellevue Avenue in Santa Rosa.
+These two segments increased the pathway mileage by 5.6 miles.
 The Windsor Extension adds three miles of pathway from Airport Boulevard in unincorporated Santa Rosa to Windsor River Road in Windsor.
-Completing these segments substantially advances SMART's progress toward building a continuous pathway for the public that provides connections to SMART stations and the communities in the North Bay for cyclists and pedestrians.
+Completing these segments substantially advances SMART's progress toward building a continuous pathway for the public that provides a connections to SMART stations and the communities in the North Bay for cyclists and pedestrians.